ISLAND FLYERS R/C CLUB Adopter1/2/2020

 attend to all club correspondence.
 He/she shall keep an attendance record of the members

 SECTION 4 TREASURER: The Treasurer shall keep all financial records and receive all

 funds.
 He/she shall maintain the organizations account and issue all

-disbursements, and shall furnish a monthly financial report, and shall notify the secretary of members that are delinquent in their dues.
+disbursements, and shall furnish a monthly financial report, and shall notify the secretary of members

 The Board shall authorize payment of legitimate expenses by treasure.

 SECTION 5 Non Officer Duties: